OurHeritageOurStories/prototype-1/README.md

 ## Start

+A.
-Go to the neutrinoapp folder and run `npm start`.
+  1. Go to the neutrinoapp folder and run `npm start`.
+  2. Go to the Go folder and run `go run main.go`.

+B.
+  1. Go to the neutrinoapp folder and run `docker build -t ohos_observatory_frontend .`.
+  1. Go to the Go folder and run `docker build -t ohos_go_api .`.
+  1. Go to the main folder and run `docker-compose up`.